217heidai/openssl_for_android/README.md

-# OpenSSL for Android
+# OpenSSL / CURL for Android
-Automatically compile static OpenSSL library for Android by Github Actions.
+Automatically compile static OpenSSL and CURL library for Android by Github Actions.

 Added `-fPIC` to fix linking error.